Mobile use has skyrocketed, surpassing the desktop. Learn the latest optimization and content strategies to maximize SEO:

 Ben: To support you as our loyal podcast listeners, we’re offering a complimentary digital diagnostic with Searchmetrics.
 A member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can all be optimized.

-Ben: To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+Ben: To schedule your free consultation, go to searchmetrics.com/request-free-consultation.
 Okay, here’s the first installment of Mobile Month with Jordan Koene, CEO of Searchmetrics Inc. Jordan, welcome back to the Voices of Search podcast.

 Jordan: Thanks Ben.
 Looking forward to kicking off Mobile Month and sharing some of my thoughts here.